Trade When Opportunity Comes: Price Movement Forecasting via Locality-Aware Attention and Iterative Refinement Labeling: LARA: The Proposed Framework

 We denote the trained predictor at the $k$-th round and the current prediction of the sample $j$ at the $k$-th round as $\{f_{\theta^{k}}\}_{0 \leq k \leq K}$ and $f_{\theta^{k}}(\vx_j)$, respectively.
 The refurbished label $y_{j}^{k+1}$ can be obtained by a convex combination of the current label $y_{j}^{k}$ and the associated prediction $f_{\theta^k}(\vx_j)$:

 where $\alpha_{j}^k \in [0,1]$ is the label confidence and $y_{j}^{0}$ is the initial noisy label of training data.
-As shown in Eq.~\ref{equ:ema}, we apply the exponential moving average to mitigate the damage of under-predicted labels of \emph{noisy samples} and thus the confidence score $\alpha_{j}^k$ is a crucial parameter in this self-adaptive training scheme.
+As shown in Eq.~(\ref{equ:ema}), we apply the exponential moving average to mitigate the damage of under-predicted labels of \emph{noisy samples} and thus the confidence score $\alpha_{j}^k$ is a crucial parameter in this self-adaptive training scheme.
 We propose to update $\alpha_{j}^k$ according to the training loss at the current step to alleviate the instability issue of using instantaneous prediction under \emph{noisy samples}. $\alpha_{j}^k$ of the sample $\vx_j$ at the $k$-th step is calculated by:

-where $\mathbbm{1}\left\{\cdot\right\}$ denotes the indicator function, $\epsilon^k$ is a hyper-parameter to control label confidence, and $\mathcal{L}(\cdot, \cdot)$ denotes the supervised loss function, \emph{e.g.}, the cross-entropy loss.
-In order to develop a more coherent predictor that improves its ability to evaluate the consistency of \emph{noisy samples}, we adaptively set the value of $\epsilon^k$ to roughly refine the ratio of labels in training data, denoted by $r$.
+where $1\left\{\cdot\right\}$ denotes the indicator function, $\epsilon^k$ is a hyper-parameter to control label confidence, and $\mathcal{L}(\cdot, \cdot)$ denotes the supervised loss function, \emph{e.g.}, the cross-entropy loss.
+In order to develop a more coherent predictor that improves its ability to evaluate the consistency of \emph{noisy samples}, we adaptively set the value of $\epsilon^k$ to roughly adjust the ratio of labels in training data, denoted by $r$.
 We also perform the hyperparameter study in Sec.~\ref{sec:q3} and empirically identify that RA-Labeling achieves a relatively stable performance when $r<10\%$.

-Different from conventional noisy labeling methods~\cite{song2022learning}, we further propose a combination method to integrate the learned predictor.
+Different from the conventional noisy labeling methods~\cite{song2022learning}, we further propose a combination method to integrate the learned predictor.
 Specifically, after running $K$ iterations of iterative refinement labeling, we obtain $K+1$ iterated predictors $\{f_{\theta_0},\cdot \cdot \cdot,f_{\theta_K}\}$.
-We integrate all predictors using the following two different combination schemes: (1) $C=C_{\text{Last}}$: making a prediction from the last iterated predictor.
+We integrate all predictors using the following two different combination schemes: (1) $C=C_{\text{Last}}$: making a prediction according to the last iterated predictor.
 (2) $C=C_{\text{Vote}}$: making a prediction that averages all iterated predictors.
 Then the output prediction model $F$ is defined as follows:

 Note that RA-Labeling can be seamlessly incorporated into existing machine learning methods to mitigate the negative consequences of learning from noisy labels.
 The pseudocode of RA-Labeling is shown in Algorithm~\ref{alg:Bi-level-label}.